BRIDGE Privacy Notice

 The recipients, or categories of recipients, of your personal information may include:

-- Partners who form part of BRIDGE, where the Partner provides back-end support to us;
+- Partners who form part of BRIDGE, where the Partner provides back-end support to us; other participants in BRIDGE

 - our third-party service providers such as entities which assist with IT services and hosting data;